akhilimadabathuni/object_tracking/README.md

 ## ▶️ Usage

-1. Make sure the sample video `vtest.avi` is placed inside the `Media/` folder.
+1. Place your input video file inside the `Media/` folder.
-2. Open and run the Jupyter Notebook:
+2. Open the Jupyter Notebook and **update the video file path** in the cell where the video is loaded.
-    ```bash
-    jupyter notebook "Object detection and tracking in videos.ipynb"
+    ```python
+    # Find this line and change 'your_video.mp4' to your file's name
+    cap = cv2.VideoCapture('Media/your_video.mp4')
     ```
-3. Execute all the cells in order.
-The script will process the input video and save the result.
+3. Run all cells in the notebook in order.
 4. The output video will be generated in the root directory as **`Detect.avi`**.

 ***

 ## 📊 How It Works

-1.  **Frame Sampling**: The script first captures 30 random frames from `vtest.avi`.
+1.  **Frame Sampling**: The script first captures 30 random frames from the input video.
 2.  **Median Frame Calculation**: It computes the median of these frames to generate a single, static background image.
-This method is effective at removing objects that may have been present in some of the sampled frames.
 3.  **Processing Loop**: The script then iterates through every frame of the video from the beginning.
-4.  **Difference & Thresholding**: For each frame, it calculates the absolute difference between the frame and the median background, blurs the result to reduce noise, and applies Otsu's threshold to create a binary mask.
+4.  **Difference & Thresholding**: For each frame, it calculates the absolute difference between the frame and the median background, blurs the result, and applies Otsu's threshold to create a binary mask.
-5.  **Contour & Bounding Box**: It finds the contours in the binary mask and draws a purple bounding box around each detected contour on the original color frame.
+5.  **Contour & Bounding Box**: It finds the contours in the binary mask and draws a purple bounding box around each detected contour.
-6.  **Video Compilation**: Each processed frame with bounding boxes is written to the `Detect.avi` output file.
+6.  **Video Compilation**: Each processed frame is written to the `Detect.avi` output file.